Julian22222/PRACTICE/Next_and_NestJS/6README_NEST.md

   }

   //and in src/main.ts file add ->
-  //if you use this block of code - you MUST provide validation decorators to all your DTOs otherwise will throw an error app.useGlobalPipes(
+  //if you use this block of code - you MUST provide validation decorators to all your DTOs classes - otherwise will throw an error (see classes with validation above) app.useGlobalPipes(
     new ValidationPipe({
-      whitelist: true,
+      whitelist: true,    // removes unknown fields
-      forbidNonWhitelisted: true,
+      forbidNonWhitelisted: true,  // throws error for extra fields
       transform: true,
     }),
   );